jenhuls/flow-css/README.md

 ### SMACSS - Scalable and Modular Architecture for CSS

 SMACSS is also based on categorization of CSS rules.
-Unlike BEM; SMACSS classified CSS rules into five categories:
+Unlike BEM; SMACSS classifies CSS rules into five categories:

 * **Base**: Primary html DOM elements, such as `body`, `h1`, `p` `a` ..etc.
 * **Layout**: This may be like `.page-layout`, `.contact-form`, `.alert` ..etc.